-Love isn’t like horseshoes; there’s no scoring for landing near the mark.
+Love isn’t horseshoes; there’s no scoring for landing near the mark.
 No one knew this better or communicated it more incessantly than Tennessee Williams, whose plays were epics of romantic frustration.
 One of his accessible and endearing, and at the same time perhaps the most depressing, is this.

 Set deep in his classic time and place, the American South in “the first few years” of the 20th century, Summer And Smoke spotlights a pair of star-crossed next-door neighbors, she a uptight minister’s daughter, he a hedonistic heir to his father’s medical practice.
 She believes in God, he believes in medicine, but somehow these opposites not only attract but are impelled toward each other.